kristjanr/wise-cs/scraped-data/sections/04-wise-card/subsections/05-mobile-wallet/articles/01-how-do-i-use-my-wise-card-with-google-pay/content.md

+# Mobile wallet
-# How do I use my Wise card with Google Pay?
+## How do I use my Wise card with Google Pay?
 For general information about how to use or manage your cards on Google Pay, visit the Google Pay Help website.

 ### Can I add my Wise card to Google Pay?